 When most people tell you they recycle, what they mean is that they put their bottles, containers, paper, cans, etc. into the recycle bin instead of the trash bin.
 Then, they can forget about it.
 That’s not recycling.
 That’s sorting.
 Recycling is what hopefully happens after the materials are hauled away and sold to the companies that convert the “waste” materials into new products.
 How much of what we put into our recycle bins is actually recycled?
 It all depends on the market.

-In the case of plastic, most of the material is downcycled into secondary products… Read the rest
+In the case of plastic, most of the material is downcycled into secondary products like carpeting… Read the rest

 I’m back from the TEDxGreatPacificGarbagePatch conference and feeling refreshed.
 I’ve got many things to report about plastic toxicity, plastic and animals, plastics legislation, and even a new product that you’ll be excited about.
 The videos will be posted on the web in a few days, and I’ll let you know when they’re up so you can experience the event for yourself.